-How to get to the Las Vegas Arts District From Fremont Street or The Strip
+Getting to the Las Vegas Arts District

 Running from Sunday – Thursday from 11 am – 6 pm and Friday – Saturday from 3 pm – 10 pm, the Downtown loop picks up at Circa, the Mob Museum, Fremont Street Experience, and Fremont East and drops you off in the Arts District.